Charlotte Hacking shares the importance of picture books for developing visual literacy and skills in early reading, talk and writing...

 As a class teacher, school leader and lover of children’s literature, I’ve always been aware of the transformative nature of picture books on children of all ages.
-In too many instances, these are seen by adults as a step up into reading novels, but they are a sophisticated genre of literature in their own right.

 Far from being the easy option, picture books challenge readers in more and different ways than print alone.

 Reading pictures is just as complex, perhaps more complex, than reading print.
-In the best picture books, there is space between the pictures and the text – the pictures don’t just simply illustrate the words.
+In the best picture books, there is space between the pictures and the text.
+The pictures don’t just simply illustrate the words.

 Giving time and space to discussing picture books and responding to illustrations contained within them allows children to gain so much more from the text, and to do more of the weight of the reading work.

-As the story progressed the teacher became increasingly aware that the illustrations were open enough for the children to be able to take control of conversations around the narrative, offering and developing ideas, making connections between parts of the story and inferring why things had happened or might be about to happen.
+As the story progresses, the illustrations are open enough for the children to be able to take control of conversations around the narrative.

 Young children can also use what they have learnt from picture books to create narratives of their own.
 Being able to represent thoughts, create characters and tell stories through drawing comes naturally to children in the early years.

-Allowing opportunities for children to draw regularly and to communicate their ideas in pictures allows them to gain key knowledge and skills that form the building blocks of writing; to take an idea, share it meaningfully, structure and develop their thinking and create authentic characters, settings or ideas for story events.
+Allowing opportunities for children to draw regularly and communicate their ideas in pictures allows them to gain key knowledge and skills that form the building blocks of writing.

-Models of illustration help children develop not only their artistic skills and abilities but also their fine motor skills, paving the way for handwriting.
+Copying illustrations helps children develop not only their artistic skills and abilities but also their fine motor skills, paving the way for handwriting.

 For the very youngest children, teachers involved in our Power of Pictures programme have noticed higher levels of engagement, language development, comprehension and imagination when working with picture books and when being allowed to communicate and develop ideas through drawing.